-7. This report describes the mapping exercise carried out by the JC to propose an amended 'mapping' report of the credit assessments of Standard & Poor's Global Ratings (S&P's), with respect to the version published on 11 November 2015 esma European Securities and Markets Authority

-- 8. S&P Global Ratings is a credit rating agency that has been registered with ESMA since 31 October 2011 and therefore meets the conditions to be an eligible credit assessment institution (ECAI)4.
-S&P's is an international credit rating agency that has been assigning credit ratings since 1916.
-The credit rating activities of S&P's are conducted globally through various affiliated entities that operate in accordance with policies and procedures and criteria that are generally globally applicable.
-S&P's shares a globally integrated operating structure. - 9.
-The methodology applied to produce the mapping is the one specified in the Implementing Regulation.
-This Implementing Regulation employs a combination of the provisions laid down in Article 136(2) of the CRR.
+- 7. This report describes the mapping exercise carried out by the JC to propose an amended 'mapping' report of the credit assessments of S&P Global Ratings Europe Limited (S&P), with respect to the version published in May 2019. - 8.
+S&P is a credit rating agency that registered with ESMA since 31 October 2011 and therefore meets the conditions to be an external credit assessment institution (ECAI)4. - 9.
+The methodology applied to produce the mapping remains as specified in Commission Implementing Regulation (EU) 2016/1799 of 7 October 2016 (the Implementing Regulation) laying down implementing technical standards with regard to the mapping of credit assessments of external credit assessment institutions for credit risk in accordance with Articles 136(1) and 136(3) of Regulation (EU) No 575/2013 of the European Parliament and of the Council (Capital Requirements Regulation CRR).
+This Implementing Regulation employs a combination of the provisions laid down in Article 136(2) of the CRR. - 10.
 The information base used to produce this mapping report reflects additional quantitative information collected after the submission of the draft Implementing Technical Standards by the JC to the European Commission.
-Regarding qualitative developments, the qualitative factors described in the Implementing Regulation remain unchanged.
-The quantitative information is drawn from data available in the ESMA's central repository (CEREP5) based on the credit rating information submitted by the ECAIs as part of their reporting obligations. - 10.
+The quantitative information is drawn from data available in the ESMA's central repository (CEREP5) based on the credit rating information submitted by the ECAIs as part of their reporting obligations. - 11.Regarding qualitative developments, the qualitative factors as described in the Implementing Regulation remain unchanged.
+Further, S&P introduced the long- and short- term Financial Institution Resolution Counterparty Ratings. - 12.
 The following sections describe the rationale underlying the mapping exercise carried out by the JC.
-Section 3 describes the relevant ratings scales of S&P's for the mapping.
-Section 4 contains the methodology applied to derive the mapping of S&P's main ratings scale whereas Sections 5 and 6 refer to the mapping of its remaining relevant ratings scales.
-The mapping tables are shown in Appendix 4 of this document and have been specified in Annex III of the revised ITS on the mapping of ECAIs' credit assessments under Article 136(1) and (3) of Regulation (EU) No 575/2013.
+Section 3 describes the relevant ratings scales of S&P for the mapping.
+Section 4 contains the methodology applied to derive the mapping of S&P main rating scale, whereas Sections 5 and 6 refer to the mapping of its remaining relevant ratings scales.
+The mapping tables are shown in Appendix 4 of this document and have been specified in Annex III of the Consultation Paper on the revised ITS on the mapping of ECAIs' credit assessments under Article 136(1) and (3) of Regulation (EU) No 575/2013.

-4 It is important to note that the mapping does not contain any assessment of the registration process of S&P's carried out by ESMA.
+4 It is important to note that the mapping does not contain any assessment of the registration process of S&P carried out by ESMA.